btroia/basis-data-export/README.md

 - Air Temperature - air temperatute (degrees F)

 There are some other aggregate metrics included in the reponse such as min/max/average/standard deviation metrics for each set of data.

+## Sleep Data

+Basis currently returns the following sleep data points:

+- Average Heart Rate - beats per minute
+- Minimum Heart Rate - beats per minute (currently this always returns empty)
+- Maximum Heart Rate - beats per minute (currently this always returns empty)
+- Calories
+- Actual Seconds - total sleep time recorded, in seconds
+- Light Minutes - number of minutes in "light sleep" stage
+- Deep Minutes - number of minutes in "deep sleep" stage
+- REM Minutes - number of minutes in "REM sleep" stage
+- Interruption Minutes - number of minutes interrupted (woke up, went to bathroom, etc.)
+- Tosses and Turns - number of tosses and turns that occurred

+Sleep data is often broken into multiple segments - Basis treats each sleep activity as a separate 'event' if there is a 15-minute gap in readings (i.e., sensors couldn't detect anything).

 ### Tips
 - You can set up a cron to run once per day to automatically grab your previous day's data (assuming you are syncing your device each day)